-Dierama pendulum, one of the hairbells, is a cormous perennial growing a slender annual stem and reaching heights around 2 m.
+Dierama pendulum, one of the hairbells sometimes called fairy bells or mountain bell, is a cormous, evergreen perennial growing a slender annual stem, reaching heights around 2 m.

 Its leaves are long (90 cm), erect and sword-shaped to linear without a midrib.
 The nodding, pink flowers grow in an arching spike.
 The occasional white-flowering plant is seen.
 The flower becomes about 4 cm long.
 It is pollinated by bees.

-The species is found in the Eastern Cape.
+The habitat is grassy slopes and flats in stony or marshy ground.
 It is not considered to be threatened in its habitat early in the twenty first century.

-The Dierama genus has about four species north of the South African border in Africa.
-The strongest representation of the 40 local Dierama species occurs in KwaZulu-Natal (http://pza.sanbi.org; http://redlist.sanbi.org).
+The Dierama genus has forty species in South Africa and four north of the border in Africa.
+The strongest representation of the genus is in KwaZulu-Natal (http://pza.sanbi.org; http://redlist.sanbi.org).